Growing Together CT

 How It Works

 With rapid increases in rent and housing prices, Connecticut faces a housing crisis that is upending thousands of lives, creating family instability, holding children back from reaching their promise, and stunting the state’s economy.
-The 2024 Growing Together CT policy agenda, plus additional proposals that will advance in 2025, will put us on the road to reversing Connecticut's housing crisis.
+The 2025 Growing Together CT policy agenda will put us on the road to reversing Connecticut's housing crisis and supporting economic growth by Building Homes, Keeping Homes, and Stabilizing Families.

-• Ensure that rental housing is stable housing where eviction is possible only with a good reason.
+• Just Cause Eviction: Ensure rental housing is a stable option where eviction is possible only with a good reason.

 LEARN MORE ABOUT THE PROPOSALS